maxkratt/FishNet-Documentation/guides/features/lag-compensation/projectiles.md

      * they do not need to accelerate/catch up
      * the projectile. */
     SpawnProjectile(position, direction, 0f);
-    //Ask server to also fire passing in current Tick.
+    // Ask server to also fire passing in current Tick.
     ServerFire(position, direction, base.TimeManager.Tick);
 }